fsfe/reuse-docs/spec/spec.md

 Each license file SHOULD be placed in the `LICENSES/` directory in the root of the project.
-The name of the license file SHOULD be the SPDX identifier of the license followed by a file extension (example: `GPL-3.0-or-later.txt`).
+The name of the license file SHOULD be the SPDX identifier of the license followed by an appropriate file extension (example:
+`LICENSES/GPL-3.0-or-later.txt`).
+The License File SHOULD be in plain text format.

 <!-- FIXME: Rephrase "above recommendation".
 Maybe use paragraph numbers? -->